Roman-HLIS-Cosmology-PIT/solid-waffle/README.rst

   * example_config_wfirst_h4rg_18237: A sample configuration file which is simplified to the basics.
 This config requires only flat files, dark files, a format code, time frames, and an output location to be specified.

-  * config.vis1: An example configuration file for visible light characterization.
+  * config.vis-sim, config.vis1: Example configuration files for visible light characterization.

   * ex_sim_config: Example configuration for the flat simulator.
 Run with ``python -m solid_waffle.flat_simulator.simulate_flat ex_sim_config``

-  * config.vis-sim: An example visible light configuration for the flat simulator.

 src/solid_waffle/flat_simulator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^